TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 Login ID:
 Password :
 ```
 Note.
 You can submit the lab assignment in any time you want.
-You will see the message as below if everything is completed correctly.
+You will see the message as below if everything is composed correctly.

 ```bash
 -------------------- | ---------- | --------------------